Jesús Rafael Soto

 - JESÚS RAFAEL SOTO

-- titled and signed in Spanish, dated 1991 on the reverse
+- signed, titled and dated 65 on the reverse